isaacmg00/spotlyrics/README.md

 https://developer.spotify.com/dashboard/
 Requirements: Spotify (unsure if non-premium is working)
-TODO: API credential storage, track seek flow, ability to change songs via kb input, prompt for API creds Known Issues: Will crash when a song is changed
+TODO: API credential storage, track seek flow, ability to change songs via kb input, prompt for API creds Known Issues:
+Will crash when a song is changed
+Will crash when a song is forwarded/rewinded